aweymo/VRAF_RC/index.md

     Different colored nodes represent the prefixes used by the studio to organize records.  https://aweymo.gitHub.io/RC.3/
   slug: vis1
-- template: content-feature
-  block: feature-1
-  media_alignment: Right
-  content: Determining this process involved creating visualizations of the items
-    that had been digitized, as well as visualizations of the largest gaps in the collection, to pinpoint where to investigate.
-Using these guides, I was able to determine the pockets were generally duplicate photos of an item which had already been digitized, or an item which held little contextual value for most patrons.
-  headline: ''
-  slug: vis2
-  media:
-    image: ''
-    alt_text: ''
 - template: 2-column-media-element
   block: media-2
   image_1: